 I wrote him back and a date was set.
 I took a bus up Geary a day in advance to know where I was going but he lived in a retirement fortress, a guarded, towering, gated community of condos so there would be no getting in until tomorrow.

 I had a slew of questions to ask, things I wanted to know about where he got such unique story inspiration and details of certain story scenes.
+Was there really a virus that could wipe out so much of humanity and was it really possible that a snake bite in the story could have accidentally made his protagonist immune from such a virus.
+It was brilliant story telling but how possible was it really?

 The Stewart’s were very cordial.
 Looking back, I’m sure they sensed my awe and stepped up to make sure the meeting went well.

-We talked about very general things related to his work for and then, when I failed to keep up my side of the conversation, he started filling in the gaps of things I might find interesting.
+We talked about very general things related to his work for and then, when I failed to keep up my side of the conversation, he started filling in the gaps with things I might find interesting.

 He succeeded.
 It was all interesting.
 He had photos of the places where his fictional stories took place, and fascinating details that I failed to ask about.